-The Female Factory Online is the Parramatta Female Factory’s searchable database and is being constructed throughout 2018.
+The Female Factory Online is a public history project that centralises data relating to the Parramatta Female Factory in one searchable and browseable open access database.
 This public history project has two major aims: to centralise data and to centralise expertise for the benefit of the local, national, and international community of academics and the general public alike.

 The second aim is to create a public yet academically credible platform on which experts in the field can confidently disseminate their research on the Parramatta Female Factory to the widest possible audience in the form of peer-reviewed essays.
 At the core of this second aim is a commitment to giving qualified historians opportunities to raise their professional profiles via participation in a sorely needed project about a much-loved National Heritage Listed site and to enhance their online presence and following via promotion on The Female Factory Online’s established social media platforms.

 The project began in July 2014 as a social media campaign with a simple premise; to educate the public about the history of the Factory with regular, brief, entertaining and informative posts of “police incidents” featuring Parramatta Female Factory inmates sourced from the colonial newspapers and, thereby, raise the profile of the Factory and garner support and signatures for community petitions for its national and world heritage listing.
 Every tweet and Facebook post etc, included a clickable link to the petitions.
 Since then, the project has grown to become a full-fledged online database as well as a publishing arena for academics interested in producing community engaged public history.